alixwawa/patientpuppies/README.md

 - Add a friends list feature.
 - Add a feature to be able to view other people’s profiles in read only format.
 - Make the save and delete functions for the show ID’s able to be accessed by clicking on ID (instead of having to drop the ID in the input field.
 - Style the page some more….
-Make it more responsive.
+Make it look better on smaller windows/cellphones.
 - Add ability to store videos per show.
 - Add ability to livestream.